Cookies on this website

 Asia-Pacific (Mainland China, Hong Kong, Japan, Korea, Singapore)

-The monetary award will be provided in an annual funding structure determined directly with the university, either as a sponsored research agreement or an unrestricted gift.
+The monetary award will be provided in an annual funding structure determined directly with the university, either as a sponsored research agreement or an unrestricted gift, disbursed annually.

 • $25,000 USD stipend each year to help with living expenses and related expenses